d-bl/GroundForge/README.md

 Most common tasks
 -----------------
-There is a simple [procedure] to propose simple changes to the pages.
+There is a simple [procedure] to propose simple changes to the help pages and catalogues.
-In short:
+A shortcut into this procedure starts in the sidebar:

 <img src="docs/assets/images/propose.png" style="float:right;width:153px;height:102px"/>

-* Follow the link `propose change` which sits at the bottom of the sidebar of each [help](https://d-bl.github.io/GroundForge/) page.
+* Follow the link `propose change`.
 * You might be asked to sign in or up.
-* Make your changes, perhaps just a typo or grammar.
+* Make your changes, perhaps just fixing a typo or grammar.
 * Apply three times the green button at the bottom of the page
   to: _a)_ save the changes in your own fork, _b)_ create a pull request, _c)_ save the pull request.
 On the fly you are supposed to fill in some comments.
+* Step (c) sends generates a notification to the moderator.

+The help pages and cataloges are spread among several repositories.

 | create forks for all projects: | links to sidebars: | identical sidebars |
 |--------------------|:---------------:|:---:|